|

 Jeff Dixon narrowly escaped getting clubbed by the juggling clubs passed between Dave and Matt.
 As they threw clubs to each other Jeff whooshed in between thier passing, almost (but never) colliding with the clubs.
 This delighted more than a few of the onlookers and drew some applause.

 Jim Brennan kept the curious busy by explaining the intricate workings of a diabolo, a chinese yo-yo.
+Rick Prevett turned heads with his top spinning acrobatics.

+After their evening performance the Gizmo Guys were on hand to talk to local jugglers and the public.
 Alan Jacobs gave me some tips about how to build home made juggling clubs.
 Bethany Vesely talked to Barret Felker a while.
 She told him that she liked his smile and was given a good sized grin in exchange.